freenas/freenas-docs/userguide/system.rst

   categories are populated to the drop-down menu.
 Select the one that best describes the bug or feature being reported.

-* **Attach Debug Info:** it is recommended to leave this box checked so that an overview of the system's hardware, build string, and configuration is automatically generated and included with the ticket.
+* **Attach Debug Info:** leaving this option enabled is recommended so that an overview of the system hardware, build string, and configuration is automatically generated and included with the ticket.
 Generating and attaching a debug to the ticket can take some time.
 An error will occur if the debug is more than the file